VaishnavNanda/TSA_EXP8/README.md

 To implement Moving Average Model and Exponential smoothing Using Python.
 ### ALGORITHM:
 1. Import necessary libraries
-2. Read the Bit-Coin time series data from a CSV file,Display the shape and the first 20 rows of the dataset
+2. Read the Meta Stock series data from a CSV file,Display the shape and the first 20 rows of the dataset
 3. Set the figure size for plots
 4. Suppress warnings